stevenabrego/TT-Workshop-StevenAbrego/docs/info.md

 ## How to test

-Flip switch N, where N is switch 1-8, and the corresponding digit will appear on the displau
+Flip switch N, where N is switch 1-8, and the corresponding digit will appear on the display

 ## External hardware